María Kodama

 María Kodama Schweizer (10 March 1937 – 26 March 2023) was an Argentine writer and translator.
 The widow of author Jorge Luis Borges, she was the sole owner of his estate after his death in 1986.
 Borges had bequeathed to Kodama his rights as author in a will written in 1979, when she was his literary secretary, and bequeathed to her his whole estate in 1985.
-They were married in 1986, shortly before Borges' death.
+They were married in 1986, shortly before Borges's death.

 Biography

 Kodama was the daughter of an Argentine mother of Swiss-German, English and Spanish descent and a Japanese father.
 She met Borges when she was a student, at one of his lectures in Buenos Aires on Icelandic literature.

 After the death in 1975 of Borges's ninety-nine-year-old mother, Leonor Acevedo, with whom he had lived all his life, Kodama became Borges’s literary secretary and had the opportunity—at the invitation of Borges's caretaker, "Fanny"—to assist him as a blind old man in his frequent travels abroad during his later years, when he received many invitations by institutions from around the world.
 Kodama helped Borges write, as he had lost his sight.
 She collaborated with him in Breve antología anglosajona (1978) and Atlas (1984, an account of their travels together) and in the translation of the Younger Edda by Snorri Sturluson.